 and your continual encouragement?

-Yes, for love changes things, not only in the moment
+Yes, for love changes things, not only in

 but through the making of relationships